 Our friends and family know us well.
 They’ve seen our highs and our lows.
 They know how we think, what we like, and who we are at our core.
 When they offer us advice, it’s almost always with our own best interest in mind.

 What would they have to gain by convincing us to change something in our own lives with bad advice?
 It has no impact on them whatsoever.
-So unless they’re the type of person whom you know just likes to brag and listen to themselves speak, there will be value in what they say.
+So unless they’re the type of person whom you know just likes to brag, cut people down, or listen to themselves speak, there will be value in what they say.
 Maybe not in its entirety, but there will be something there to learn.

 We can’t change the desire to help, so we might as well grow from it.